cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-A string value identifier allows to move the code away from the processor definition for better organization:
+A string value identifier allows moving the code away from the processor definition for better organization:

 ```
 schematic